-Joy Hammel, PhD\ Mary Khetani, ScD, OTR/L\ Mansha Mirza, PhD\ Susan Magasi, PhD\ Yolanda Suarez-Balcazar, PhD\
+Joy Hammel, PhD\ Mansha Mirza, PhD\ Susan Magasi, PhD\ Yolanda Suarez-Balcazar, PhD\

-\ denotes a Full Member of the Graduate College Faculty and may serve as DHD Advisor/Chair on committees
+\ Denotes a Full Member of the Graduate College Faculty and may serve as DHD Advisor/Chair on committees

 Please note that all DHD students must have a Faculty Advisor/Chair from the Department of Disability and Human Development.
+Also, at least one (1) member of the preliminary examination and thesis/dissertation defense committees must have their home department in DHD.